kalabox/kalabox.io/README.md

 ### Known Issues

-* If you are getting a WSOD while trying to load the site in Lando check out https://github.com/thinktandem/tandem/issues/15.
+* If you are getting a WSOD while trying to load the site in Lando check out [this issue](https://github.com/thinktandem/tandem/issues/15).

 ### Structure